 It’s a Fucking Man’s World

 It’s 2018 and men are walking about freely through the streets.
-Almost as if #metoo hadn’t happened.
+Almost as if #metoo hadn’t even happened.
 Men continue to take up a huge amount of space in the world of art and film, without any restraints.
-Those of us who hope for another, more colorful place are many, and we long for other images.
-Bergman turns 100 this year and gets celebrated in tune with the male film geniuses of the world.
+Those of us who hope for another, more colourful place are many, and we long for other images.
+Ingmar Bergman turns 100 this year and will be celebrated in tune with the male film geniuses of the world.
 As per usual, back slaps sound out through the corridors.
 So, why don’t we put these applauded white men to the side for a moment, and imagine other possible male identities.
-That way the world will become nicer and much more enjoyable for at least a little hour.
+That way the world will become nicer and much more enjoyable for at least one brief moment.

 In an era where digitalization is rewriting film history, SAQMI – The Swedish Archive for Queer Moving Images – wants to take part in filling in the forgotten stories, the bent images and the other perspectives.
 SAQMI wishes to take the opportunity to enhance the visibility of queer work in many different contexts and build venues for queer moving images in Sweden.
 With the program It’s a Fucking Man’s World SAQMI invites you to a screening that focuses on manliness.